ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 _Success case_

-If the operation is complete and it _succeeded_, the Transparency Service returns a `status` of "succeeded" along with a locator which can be used to fetch the Receipt.
+If the operation is complete and it _succeeded_, the Transparency Service returns a `status` of "succeeded" along with a locator that can fetch the Receipt.

 `EntryID` is Transparency Service specific and MUST not be used for fetching Receipts in any Transparency Service other than the one that returned it.

 If the `EntryID` is a valid URL, it MAY be included as a `Location` header in the HTTP response.

 ~~~ http-message
 HTTP/1.1 200 Ok